xy-liao/jp2forge_web/README.md

    - Set `JP2FORGE_MOCK_MODE=True` in your .env file
    - This will simulate JPEG2000 conversions without actually performing them
    - Useful for testing the UI and workflows

+**Important Update (May 2025)**: JP2Forge 0.9.6 includes significant improvements to the reporting mechanism, fixing issues in single file processing mode and adding comprehensive testing capabilities.
+The JP2Forge Web adapter is fully compatible with this new version and benefits from the enhanced reporting features.

 **Note**: The mock mode provides a simulated experience but does not perform actual JPEG2000 conversions.